TheDragonCode/laravel-deploy-operations/README.md

 [![Github Workflow Status][badge_build]][link_build]
 [![License][badge_license]][link_license]

-> Actions are like version control for your actions process, allowing your team to modify and share the application's actionable schema.
-If you have ever had to tell a teammate
+> Operations are like version control for your operation process,
+> allowing your team to modify and share the application's operational schema.
-> to manually perform any action on a production server, you've come across an issue that actions solves.
+> If you have ever had to tell a teammate to manually perform any operation on a production server,
+> you've come across an issue that operation solves.

 ## Documentation

-See the [documentation](https://actions.dragon-code.pro) for detailed installation and usage instructions.
+See the [documentation](https://deploy-operations.dragon-code.pro) for detailed installation and usage instructions.

 ## License